TomAugspurger/dnwr-zlb/model/Readme.md

 python run_value_function.py parameters.json
 ```

+This reads in the default parameters from `parameters.json` and
+solves for the equilibrium.

 ### run_value_function.py

 If you've never read a Python source file, one thing to look for is the